raganwald/JQuery-Combinators/README.md

 					})
 					.end();

 This is certainly more readable and "functional," but it isn't really the jQuery style.
 We could try to define "empties" and "adjacent" as jQuery methods, but those would wind up being defined for every jQuery object everywhere.
-Instead, let's use `into` as we did with our selectrs example:
+Instead, let's use `into` as we did with our selectors example:

 			board